-As a volunteer Puppy Parent, BUCS will provide some of the items necessary to raise a puppy in your home, such as a leash, harness, vest and crate.
-Puppy food and any other items purchased for the puppy are considered a tax-deductible in-kind donation to Bergin University of Canine Studies.
+As a volunteer Foster Parent, BUCS will provide some of the items necessary to raise a puppy in your home, such as a leash, harness, vest and crate.
+Food and any other items purchased for the dog are considered a tax-deductible in-kind donation to Bergin University of Canine Studies.

-- Reinforce the dog's training and teach new skills as learned in the puppy training classes.
+Reinforce the dog's training and teach new skills as learned in the training classes.

-- Attend all Puppy Parent training classes as required by Bergin University of Canine Studies.
+Attend all training classes as required by Bergin University of Canine Studies.

-- Submit monthly Puppy Parent Reports to Bergin University of Canine Studies.
+Submit monthly reports to Bergin University of Canine Studies.

 Puppy Parent Qualifications:

 The primary handler must have permission to take the dog to school or work or have someone available for the puppy every four hours at a minimum.

 The primary handler must be able to drive and have access to a car.
 (Exceptions may be made on a case by case basis)

 Handlers who are between 14 and 16 years of age must have parental supervision on any public outings.
 Primary handlers must be at least 14 years old.

 Handlers who are minors must be at least 16 years old to take the puppy to school with them.

 Handlers must be able to transport the dog to and from the Bergin University of Canine Studies site as requested.

 The primary handler must own the home or have permission to have a dog in the home.